enormandeau/go_enrichment/README.md

 ### GO database

-Installing the GO database will be faster:
+Installing the GO databases (basic and goslim) will be faster:

 ```
 # Create a temporary bash session